microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 Happy to be able to join MS Build 2020
 Hope my friend **Vinod** could see my markdown
 Awesome

 ---
+# FW Desperado

+> No longer a professional student, but I plan to keep learning as long as I'm breathing.

+> Greetings from North Texas

+I hope that everyone else is having a great time at MS Build (virtual) 2020!

+---
 # [Garfbradaz](https://twitter.com/garfbradaz) was at MS Build 2020